virtualidentityag/component-library-template/README.md

 ### Screenshot Testing

 ### Configure your Github Repository by code
-We provide some Github Repository configuration standards, like recommended branch protection settings, with this template.
-You can find the configuration in .github/settings.yml.
+We provide some Github repository configuration standards, like recommended branch protection settings, with this template.
+You can find the configuration in `.github/settings.yml`.
 If you want those settings to be applied to your Github repository, install the Github Settings app for your repository: https://github.com/apps/settings.
 The app will read the settings.yml automatically and apply the settings to your repository.
 Afterwards, you can add or customize settings.yml according to your preferences.